 In an attempt to learn more python I’ve started making a small, simple text based adventure game!

 Making games is fun and I’ve never made a text based game before and apparently learning happens best when you having fun.
 Needless to say I’m loving python!
-My favorite language feature so far is list slicing.
-I don’t fully understand list comprehension yet, but I like that too.
+My favorite language feature so far is list slicing, and list comprehension.

 Initially I had a simple game loop running all in a single file (it was nasty) but was awesome to see how much was being done with so few lines of code.
 I’ve since extracted functionality and separated the game into different classes that handle their own responsibilities and have shared structure across common entities.
 In making all these separate files, I’ve learnt ways to import the different modules and how to group them into a common packages.
 It’s exactly what I was hoping to get from this exercise.